leslie-smith1112/PhyloFrame/README.md

   3. Which ancestries you are parsing from the vcf - **edit vcf_parsing/main.cpp** AND **code/gnomadV4_EAF_Calculation.R**
   4. Where you want to write output files - **edit Snakefile `workdir` AND `here_path` AND path used in rule `parse_chromosomes` AND path used in rule `calculate_EAF**

 To use your calculated EAF in a PhyloFrame run please make sure it is in the `data-raw/` directory with the file name: `gnomad.exomes.all.tsv`.
-Or change where the file is being read from in the function `load_EAF()` in the `load_large_data.R` script.
+Or change where the file is being read from in the function `load_EAF()` in the `R/load_large_data.R` script.